AF-GRILL/DISPluginForUnreal/README.md

     - DIS Timeout
 		- How long to wait after an Entity State PDU is received before deleting.
 Gets refreshed after an Entity State PDU is received.
     - Entity Type
+		- This record specifies the kind of entity, the country of design, the domain, the specific identification of the entity, and any extra information necessary for describing the entity.
         - Setting this in the component is mainly used for sending DIS data.
-        - This value get set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
+        - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
     - Entity ID
+		- This record specifies the site ID, application ID, and entity ID fields.
+They combine to form a unique identifier of the entity in the exercise.
         - Setting this in the component is mainly used for sending DIS data.
+        - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
+    - Entity Force ID
+		- This field distinguishes the different teams or sides in a DIS exercise.
+        - Setting this in the component is mainly used for sending DIS data.
+        - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
+    - Entity Marking
+		- This record is used to specify the friendly name of the entity to be interpreted for display.
+        - Setting this in the component is mainly used for sending DIS data.
-        - This value get set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
+        - This value gets set when an Entity State PDU or Entity State Update PDU is received for the associated entity.
 	- DIS Culling Mode
 		- Culls DIS packets based on settings
 			- Options: